-The Director or Assistant Director of Professional Development annually assesses the compliance with this policy through modular completion and attendance records of live courses, provides feedback to the Chief Operating Officer on any faculty who may not be fully adhering to the process of training, and also offers suggestions as warranted for appropriate changes to the policy based on outcomes data.
-The COO, in turn, advises the appropriate Associate Dean to further explore the circumstances surrounding possible noncompliance.
+The Director of Professional Development annually assesses faculty and staff compliance with this policy through modular completion and attendance records of live courses, and provides feedback to the Chief Operating Officer (COO) regarding any faculty or staff member who may not be fully adhering to the FERPA training requirements.
+The COO, in turn, advises the appropriate Associate Dean to further address the circumstances surrounding possible non-compliance.
+The Director of Professional Development also offers suggestions as warranted for appropriate changes to the training program and policy based on outcomes data.